Designing Multi-Arm Experiments for Global Average Treatment Effects Under Partial Interference: Randomization procedures

 \section{Randomization procedures}

-We wish to estimate the HAATE for each of $M$ treatment conditions in comparison to the control condition; our objective is to select a design to minimize average root mean squared error (RMSE) across the $M$ estimates, with a fixed experimental sample size.
-RMSE is defined as
+We wish to estimate the GATE for each of $M$ treatment conditions in comparison to the control condition; our objective is to select a design to minimize average root mean squared error (RMSE) across the $M$ estimates, with a fixed experimental sample size,

-We generalize the concept of coverage or saturation in the binary treatment setting \citep{hudgens2008, baird2018optimal} to intra-cluster correlation of treatment in the multiple treatment setting.
+To provide a single dimension to characterize designs, we generalize the concept of coverage or saturation in the binary treatment setting \citep{hudgens2008, baird2018optimal} to intra-cluster correlation of treatment in the multiple treatment setting.
+With higher intra-cluster correlation of treatment, proportions of treatments will be imbalanced within and across clusters; with lower intra-cluster correlation of treatment, proportions of treatments will be more balanced.

-We consider two-stage experimental designs, where all units have positive probability of being assigned to any of the treatment conditions in $0, \dots , M$.
-The researcher first randomly and independently assigns a treatment probability vector to each cluster, defined by $\pi_j = (\pi_{j [0]}, \dots, \pi_{j [M]}) $, such that $\pi_{j [m]} \in (0,1)$ for each respective treatment condition, and $\sum_{m =0}^M \pi_{j [m]} = 1$.
+As with standard randomized saturation designs, we consider two-stage experimental designs, where all units have positive probability of being assigned to any of the treatment conditions in $0, \dots , M$.
+The researcher first randomly and independently assigns a treatment probability vector to each cluster, defined by $\pi_j = (\pi_{j [0]}, \dots, \pi_{j [M]}) $, where $\pi_{ [m]} = \Pr[A = m]$, such that $\pi_{j [m]}\in (0,1)$ for each respective treatment condition, and $\sum_{m =0}^M \pi_{j [m]} = 1$.
 Treatment is then randomly and independently assigned to units within each cluster following the relevant treatment probability vector.
 The distribution of treatment probability vectors is set by the researcher under some experimental design.